Last Updated: August 29, 2014

 SECTORAL REPORT | April, 2014

-In addition, with Government’s backing and a special focus on exports of small cars, multi-utility vehicles (MUVs), two and three wheelers and auto components, the automotive sector’s contribution to the GDP is expected to double reaching a turnover worth US$ 145 billion in 2016, according to the Automotive Mission Plan (AMP) 2006–2016.
+The next few years are projected to show solid but cautious growth due to improved affordability, rising incomes and untapped markets.
+All these open up an opportunity for automobile manufactures in India.
+In addition, with the government's backing and a special focus on exports of small cars, multi-utility vehicles (MUVs), two and three-wheelers and auto components, the automotive sector's contribution to the GDP is expected to double, reaching a turnover of US$ 145 billion in 2016, according to the Automotive Mission Plan (AMP) 2006-2016.

-The cumulative foreign direct investment (FDI) inflows into the Indian automobile industry during the period April 2000 to January 2014 was recorded at US$ 9,344 million, an increase of 4 per cent to the total FDI inflows in terms of US$, according to data published by Department of Industrial Policy and Promotion (DIPP), Government of India.
+The cumulative foreign direct investment (FDI) inflows into the Indian automobile industry during the period April 2000 -May 2014 was recorded at US$ 9,885.21 million, according to data published by Department of Industrial Policy and Promotion (DIPP).

 References: Media Reports, Press Releases, Department of Industrial Policy and Promotion (DIPP), Automotive Component Manufacturers Association of India (ACMA), Society of Indian Automobile Manufacturers (SIAM), Union Budget 2014-15

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

 india is expected to become the third largest market for electric vehicles by 2025 at 2.5 million vehicles.